JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

     The following instructions assume that you are working on a Linux machine.

 Meso-NH package is developed and maintained using |git_link|.
-It is strongly recommended, but not mandatory, to download Meso-NH package using :ref:`git <git>`, because:
+It is strongly recommended, but not mandatory, to download Meso-NH package using :ref:`Git repository <git>`, because:

 * It is easier for the Meso-NH support team to give you some assistance in case of trouble... as Git allows us to know exactly what you have changed in the original package ;